quintel/documentation/general/supply.md

 Fossil heat
 -----------

 Options are Combined Heat and Power (CHP) plants and dedicated heat plants.
-The CHPs cannot actually be built here as they can be built under Electricity (see above).
+The CHPs cannot actually be built here as they can be built under [Electricity](supply.md#electricity).

 Renewable heat
 --------------